isomerpages/moe-loyangviewsec/_about-us/School Ethos/School Song.md

 **Chorus**

 Loyang View, a happy school we are.

 Where every life is touched,

 and every moment treasured.

 It’s a name we honour in word and deed.

 We dare to face each challenge,

 Learning to serve and lead.

 **Verse 2**

 Friends of all races we embrace,

 Our hearts beating as one.

 Steadfast in character,

 With minds that are enlightened.

 **Chorus**

 Loyang View, a caring school we are.

 Where every life is touched,

 and every moment treasured.

 It’s a name we honour in word and deed.

 We dare to face each challenge,

 Learning to serve and lead.

-ithin us lies the power,
+Within us lies the power,

 To make our dreams come true.